-Families that qualify for free and reduced lunch are encouraged to apply and participate.
-This benefit helps ensure that all students eat breakfast and lunch.
-Eating breakfast and lunch increases mental, physical, and emotional productivity.
-Forms are available online (www.lunchapp.com) and in all district offices.
+Students that qualify for free and reduced lunch are encouraged to do so.
+This benefit helps ensure that all children eat breakfast and lunch.
+Studies have proven that eating breakfast and lunch increases mental, physical and emotional productivity.
+Forms are available online at www.lunchapp.com and all district offices.